opendatateam/udata/docs/adapting-settings.md

 **default**: same as `MONGODB_HOST` with a `-test` suffix on the collection

-An optionnal alternative mongo database used for testing.
+An optional alternative mongo database used for testing.

 ## Celery options